 Housing related support

-- Setting up and maintaining a safe and secure home
+- set up a safe and secure home

-- Contact with organisations like social services, doctors or community groups
+- seek help and advice from social services, doctors or community groups

 Who can access housing related support?

-People over 16 who need help to live independently.
-These could be:
+You must be over the age of 16 who needs help to live independently.